Skip to main content

 isMerchantInitiatedOptionalMIT/CIT flag tracking customer presence.

 billingAddressOptionalThe billing address for the transaction.
-The street address field name is address (unlike the customer endpoint, which uses address1).
+Fields: firstName, lastName, country, address, address2, city, zip.
+Note: the street address field is address (unlike the customer endpoint, which uses address1).

 Response fields